julianschmoll/beziercage/data/USAGE.md

 # Usage

-You can either build the plugin yourself or download the correct build for your platform from the releases.
+Assuming you downloaded a build of jSmear or built it yourself and find this file in the root of the folder structure, this information is for you.

 ## Load Plugin in Maya

 To successfully load jSmear in Maya, add the `scripts` subdirectory to the `PYTHONPATH` (or `sys.path` in `userSetup.py`) and load the plugin either by adding the plug-ins path to the `MAYA_PLUG_IN_PATH` environment variable or loading it through the plugin manager UI from within Maya.
+If the scripts folder is not added correcty, the jSmear menu items won't be initialized.

 ## Applying the Deformer

-The deformer can either be added via the menu or with the following Python command:
+The deformer can either be added via the menu item or with the following Python command:

 ```python
 from maya import cmds